mooseyscountrygarden.com » Garden Tour » Septic Tank Garden « Lavender Rosemary Garden Path | Jerome The Cat »

 Lavender, Daphne, & Orange Blossom

-All of the shrubs by the laundry are originals.
+All of the shrubs in the side garden by the laundry are original plantings, and I haven't really thought to change anything.
 They include Lavenders, a deciduous Azalea, a Philadelphus (or Orange Blossom), and two Daphnes.
-The aromatic shrubs are a delight for my bumble bees - and my nose!
-Walking past to hang out the washing becomes a real pleasure.

 Philadelphus - which I do trim when I remember!